• Skip to main content

 How to Cook Frozen Meatballs in a Slow Cooker

 Slow cookers are a great low-effort way to make sure there is a meal waiting for you when you get home from work.
 When cooking meatballs in a slow cooker or crockpot you will need some sort of sauce or liquid.
-Try cooking meatballs in different kinds of sauces like pasta or marinara sauce, salsa, or bbq sauce.
+Try cooking meatballs in different kinds of sauces like pasta or marinara sauce, salsa, or this Apricot Barbeque Sauce.

 1. Add sauce and meatballs to the slow cooker or crockpot.